jennaknudsen/jennaknudsen/README.md

 # Contact Me

-I am best reachedy by email at jonas.a.knudsen@gmail.com.
+I am best reached by email at jonas.a.knudsen@gmail.com.

 <!---
 jonasknudsen/jonasknudsen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.